 The Partnership, through the Trading Companies, allocates assets to the commodity trading advisors or through swap transactions based on reference programs of such advisors.
 Each trading advisor that receives a direct allocation from the Partnership has entered into an advisory contract with the Partnership.
-The commodity trading advisors are Amplitude Capital International Limited ("Amplitude"), EMC Capital Advisors, LLC ("EMC"), Lynx Asset Management AB ("Lynx"), Quantica Capital AG ("Quantica"), Rabar Market Research, Inc. ("Rabar"), Revolution Capital Management, LLC ("RCM") and Transtrend B.V.("Transtrend") (collectively, the "Advisors").
+As of December 31, 2018, the commodity trading advisors are Amplitude Capital International Limited ("Amplitude"), EMC Capital Advisors, LLC ("EMC"), Lynx Asset Management AB ("Lynx"), Quantica Capital AG ("Quantica"), Revolution Capital Management, LLC ("RCM"), Sterling Partners Quantitative Investments LLC ("Sterling") and Transtrend B.V.("Transtrend") (collectively, the "Advisors").
 The Partnership will obtain the equivalent of net profits or net losses generated by H2O AM, LLP ("H2O") and Winton Capital Management Limited ("Winton") as reference traders ("collectively, the "Reference Traders") through off-exchange swap transactions and will not allocate assets to H2O or Winton directly.
-The Advisors and Reference Traders are paid a consulting fee, either monthly or quarterly, directly or through swap transactions, ranging from 0.5 percent to 1 percent per annum of the Partnership's month-end allocated net assets and a quarterly, semi-annual or annual incentive fee, directly or through swap transactions, ranging from 16 percent to 24.5 percent of the new trading profits on the allocated net assets of the Advisor or Reference Trader.
+The Advisors and Reference Traders are paid a consulting fee, either monthly or quarterly, directly or through swap transactions, ranging from 0.2 percent to 1 percent per annum of the Partnership's month-end allocated net assets and a quarterly, semi-annual or annual incentive fee, directly or through swap transactions, ranging from 0 percent to 24.5 percent of the new trading profits on the allocated net assets of the Advisor or Reference Trader.